qoocku/emixins/README.md

 attribute.
 It's rather, like err..., pretty cool BUT one may define only ONE mixin.

-The `emixins` application make many mixins possible BUT the drawback is the fact that the mixins "mixing" is done during module compilation using `parse_transform` mechanism.
+The `emixins` application makes many mixins possible BUT the drawback is the fact that the mixins "mixing" is done during module compilation using `parse_transform` mechanism.
 This means that: